iair/Diabetes-mellitus-prediction-in-Pima-Indians/README.md

 3.-Data preparation

-4.-Application and comparison of the performance of linear regression, logistic, Rando Forest and black box models (I have not seen one yet)

-5.-Validation of the fulfillment of the assumptions of the Linear Regression model
+4.-Application of logistic,GridSearch algortihm and Random Forest models

+5.-Performance analysis

 6.-Conclusions

+In the future: TBD according to the feedback of the first audience in the Dev Circle Ago/2017 in SCL-CL